TD118 Insect Factory & Rambutan - Radio Frequencies cdr

 (TD18) Derek Rogers - "Petit Chapeau" C30

 Bursting out of Austin TX with more zoned out guitar action than that town can possibly hold, Derek's got the touch of gold with his axe.
 He's put out a slew of fantastic tapes recently on labels far and wide, and here he offers a glimpse into what makes his work so unique.
 Cavernous solo guitar that obliterates categories and defies the logic of time.
 Trippy, hypnotic and ambient at times, scorching and searching at others.
 A mighty compelling tape that has easily become a personal fave of 2009 here in Tape Drift land.
+SOLD OUT.

 Our Love Will Destroy the World - "Broken Spine Fantasia" C30 (TD16) Following an initial LP and a few singles on other labels, we present two thrilling live sides documenting recent shows in Australia and New Zealand from Campbell Kneale's new project post-Birchville Cat Motel.
 Kneale's been a massive personal favorite here at Tape Drift since he first hit the scene in 1997.
 Reborn in this new guise, he's taking no prisoners and leaving audiences stunned by the majestic power of his noisy epics.
 It's hard to imagine Campbell topping the peaks of his vast BCM catalog, but these two tracks are a dream come true and suggest he may just have done it.
 Massively brutal sound here - perhaps one of his noisiest yet, but of course it's got all the hidden melodic elements and attention to detail that you've come to know and love.
 A psychedelic noise master work that works amazingly well with the oxide of tape.
+SOLD OUT.